ngicks/gokugen/README.md

 go+刻限(kokugen)

-Gokugen is middleware-applicable scheduler built on top of min-heap backed, limitting number of concurrently-processing taks and in-memory scheduler.
+Gokugen is in-memory scheduler and middleware applicator for it.

-刻限(kokugen) is japanese word that means an appointed time, scheduled time, or due.
+Term 刻限(kokugen) is japanese word equivalent of appointed time, scheduled time, or due.

 ## Idea